The History of AI - 1960s

 • "impressive competence in a narrow domain did not easily scale to messy reality"

-• "specific knowledge often beats general cleverness"
+• "specific knowledge often beats general cleverness."

-• "impressive prototypes do not guarantee robust systems"
+• "impressive prototypes do not guarantee robust systems."

 These crystallized insights will stick with readers long after they've forgotten specific dates.